ipfs/community/CONTRIBUTING.md

 The IPFS protocol and its implementations are still in heavy development.
 This means that there may be problems in our protocols, or there may be mistakes in our implementations.
 And -- though IPFS is not production-ready yet -- many people are already running nodes in their machines.
 So we take security vulnerabilities very seriously.
 If you discover a security issue, please bring it to our attention right away!

-If you find a vulnerability that may affect live deployments -- for example, expose a remote execution exploit -- please send your report privately to security@ipfs.io, please DO NOT file a public issue.
+If you find a vulnerability that may affect live deployments -- for example, expose a remote execution exploit -- please send your report privately to security@ipfs.io, for abuse report see below.
+Please DO NOT file a public issue for security reports.

 If the issue is a protocol weakness or something not yet deployed, just discuss it openly.

+> Note that the IPFS project is much more than an [HTTP Gateway](https://docs.ipfs.tech/concepts/ipfs-gateway/) at https://ipfs.io/ipfs.
+The ipfs.io gateway is a "common good" product in the IPFS ecosystem.
+Therefore report **HTTP gateway abuse** (e.g. using an HTTP gateway for malware hosting, distribution of questionable content, phishing purposes, etc.) to their respective HTTP gateway owners.
+If you've seen abusive material distributed through ipfs.io, please report it to [abuse@ipfs.tech](mailto:abuse@ipfs.tech).
+See our [Security Policy](SECURITY.md) for more details.

 ## Community Guidelines